-- 1. Adjourn with its decision deferred for a period of time not exceeding six months - 2.
+- 1. Adjourn with its decision deferred for a period of time not exceeding six months (no later than 180 days after the appointment of the committee, not the date of the examination). - 2.
 Record a failure but grant the student another opportunity to take the examination after completing additional course work, independent study, or research.
-In this case, the Graduate College will be informed of the failure, and the committee chair will indicate that the student should be given a second examination. - 3.
+In this case, the Graduate College will be informed of the failure, and the committee chair will indicate that the student should be given a second examination.
+The second exam must occur within 180 calendar days of the first date of the exam, and the outcome of the second exam must be pass or fail. - 3.
 Determine that the failure is final and the student will not be allowed to retake the exam.

-Only the voting members of the dissertation committee sign the Certificate of Result.
+Only the voting members of the dissertation committee sign the Preliminary Exam Result Form (PER).
 The result of the examination must be promptly submitted to the NRES Student Services, and will be immediately reported to the Graduate College.
 If the Graduate College is not informed of the result of the examination within six months after the scheduled examination date, the committee is considered to be dissolved, and a new committee must be appointed before the examination occurs.
 The newly appointed committee may, but does not have to, consist of the same members as the dissolved committee.